Willebrew/lingo/README.md

 A modern, secure messaging application with built-in AI-powered translation.
 Messages are end-to-end encrypted using NaCl encryption, ensuring complete privacy.

-> **🤖 AI-Generated Project:** This application was built entirely with Claude Sonnet 4.5 to explore the current capabilities of AI in digital security and full-stack development.
+> **🤖 AI-Generated Project:** This application was built with Claude Sonnet 4.5 to explore the current capabilities of AI in digital security and full-stack development.
 It demonstrates what modern AI can accomplish in creating production-ready, secure applications.

+To read more about what I did, visit: https://x.com/willebrew/status/1975630668760760334

 ## ✨ Features